ephemeral-laboratories/usemy-name-site/principles/do-not-validate-names.md

 There are no “special characters” which should cause trouble when encountered in a name, yet people regularly encounter cases of systems rejecting their names as “invalid”.
-Obviously, if a government has recognised someone’s name as their official name, then their name is valid.
-So don’t try to be clever and implement any kind of validation or cleanup beyond basic trimming of leading and trailing whitespace and Unicode normalisation.
+Obviously, if a government has recognised someone's name as their official name, then their name is valid.
+So don't try to be clever and implement any kind of validation or cleanup beyond basic trimming of leading and trailing whitespace and Unicode normalisation.